Nutrition

 Shortened elimination diet in dogs

-A research team led by the Gastrointestinal Laboratory (GI Laboratory) at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) has validated a new diagnostic index that will help veterinarians assess chronic gastrointestinal dysfunction in dogs in the future could be the key to diagnosing and treating gastrointestinal diseases.
+A research team led by the Gastrointestinal Laboratory (GI Laboratory) of the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) has validated a new diagnostic index that will help veterinarians assess chronic gastrointestinal dysfunction in dogs and could be key to diagnosing and treating gastrointestinal diseases in the future.

-In a recent article published in the journal Animals, GI Lab researchers tested their Dysbiosis Index (DI) on the microbiomes of 296 dogs and demonstrated that their index is a valid diagnostic tool for distinguishing between acute and chronic GI dysfunction and detecting it of non-GI diseases.
+In a recent article published in the journal Animals, researchers from GI Lab tested their Dysbiosis Index (DI) using the microbiomes of 296 dogs and showed that their index is a valid diagnostic tool for differentiating between acute and chronic GI dysfunctions and for detecting non-GI diseases.

 Dysbiosis Index Dog Read More »

-As a cat friendly clinic, we at the Arndt Small Animal Center attach great importance to ensuring that our beloved four-legged friends are healthy and happy.
-Proper nutrition plays a crucial role.
-In this article we would like to provide you with comprehensive nutritional advice for your cat.
-We cover all aspects, from choosing the right food to special dietary requirements for certain cat breeds and life stages.
+At the Arndt Small Animal Clinic, we, as a cat-friendly clinic, place great importance on the health and happiness of our beloved feline companions.
+Proper nutrition plays a crucial role in this.
+In this article, we would like to provide you with comprehensive nutritional advice for your cat.
+We cover all aspects, from choosing the right food to the specific dietary requirements of certain cat breeds and life stages.